Yes, I, an American, got LASEK laser eye surgery in South Korea.

 In fact, we spent less than $1000 USD per person for three weeks in South Korea which included a sweet road trip around Jeju Island… We went exploring AND got my surgery for much less than just surgery in the USA.
 I win!

-Results of my LASEK surgery
+Results of my LASEK eye surgery in South Korea & an UPDATE!

 Like I mentioned, I’m still healing as I write this, but I’m doing normal things already and can see well enough!
 Things just have a slight haze or blur over them, but it doesn’t hinder my everyday life anymore.
 It’s getting better and better!